CrowdStrike/image-scan-example/README.md

 ## Jenkins Pipeline

-* The Jenkinsfile is intended to be built as a Jenkins Pipeline Job using 'Pipeline script from SCM' and the default settings.
+* The Jenkinsfile is intended to be built as a Jenkins Pipeline Job using `Pipeline script from SCM` and the default settings.

 ### Credentials